-15. CONTRACTUAL OBLIGATIONS AND CONTINGENT LIABILITIES
+17. CONTRACTUAL OBLIGATIONS AND CONTINGENT LIABILITIES

 The Board has a contractual obligation through the Northwestern Ontario Student Services Consortium for transportation services with various providers to July 31, 2019.
-The Consortium has elected to invoke the mutual agreement clause to extend the transportation contract to July 31, 2020 with an option for a further extension to 2021 by mutual agreement.
+The Consortium has elected to invoke the mutual agreement clause to extend the transportation contract to July 2021.
 The value of the contract and portion attributable to the Board fluctuates year to year based on ridership and the routes added or subtracted.
-For 2019 - 2020, the contracts are valued at \$6,935 of which \$4,830 is estimated to be attributed to the Board.
+For 2020 - 2021, the contracts are valued at \$7,172 of which \$4,948 is estimated to be attributed to the Board.